 Conversely, if you’re in a modest tax bracket now but expect to be in a higher one in the future, the tax cost now may be small compared with the tax savings down the road (assuming you can afford to pay taxes on the rollover now).

 Will you need money before you retire?
 Remember that all withdrawals from a traditional IRA are subject to regular income tax (plus a penalty if you’re under 59½).
 In contrast, withdrawals from a Roth IRA of after-tax contributions (the transferred funds you already paid taxes on) are never taxed.
 You’ll only be taxed if you withdraw earnings on the contributions before you’ve held the account for five years; these may be subject to a 10% penalty as well if you’re under 59½ and don’t qualify for a penalty exception.

 It’s not all or nothing, though.
 You can split your distribution between a traditional and Roth IRA, assuming the 401 (k) plan administrator permits it.
 You can choose any split that works for you (e.g., 75% to a traditional IRA and 25% to a Roth IRA).
 You can also leave some assets in the plan.

 If your former employer allows you to keep your funds in its 401(k) after you leave, this may be a good option, but only in certain situations.
 The primary one is if your new employer doesn’t offer a 401(k) or offers one that’s less substantially less advantageous.
-For example, if the old plan has investment options you can’t get in a new plan.
+For example, if the old plan has investment options, you can’t get into a new plan.